gmarino2048/EECS-338-Final-Project/README.md

 `void merge(int *arr, long start, long middle, long stop)`

 The merge function merges the lists from first to second, and then from second to stop.
 The merge function assumes that both lists are already sorted, and goes through each part of the list comparing the least significant elements until it has completed merging the list.
 The resulting list should then be sorted.
-Longs are passed for the 2nd, 3rd, and 4th arguments to avoid segmentation faults
+Longs are passed for the 2nd, 3rd, and 4th arguments to avoid segmentation faults.

+`int *randomArray (long size)`

+Method used to create an array of size `size` filled with random values between 0 and 2147483647.
+This method is used for testing.

 ##### Summary of Data Types